⚡ Open Terminal

 - Use resource limits.
 Apply

---memoryand--cpusflags in Docker to prevent runaway processes from consuming host resources. - Network isolation.
-Place the Open Terminal container on an internal Docker network that only Open WebUI can reach, rather than exposing it to the public internet.
+OPEN_TERMINAL_MAX_SESSIONS. - Network isolation.
+Place the terminal container on an internal Docker network that only Open WebUI can reach.

 Further Reading

-- Python Code Execution — Pyodide and Jupyter backends
+- Python Code Execution: Pyodide and Jupyter backends